Want an active dog? Discover the top 11 herding dog breeds

 They need a fair amount of exercise and do their best in homes with large yards where they can run and play as much as they like.

-While Beardies were initially bred as working dogs, they do not have as strong of an instinct to herd as some breeds, such as Border Collies.
-However, they have a strong prey drive and should not be left unsupervised around small animals like rodents or birds.
+While Beardies were initially bred as working dogs, they do not have as strong a herding instinct as some breeds, such as Border Collies.
+However, they have a strong prey drive and should not be left unsupervised around small animals, such as rodents or birds.

 Health notes

 Like all breeds, the Bearded Collie is susceptible to specific health problems.
-However, responsible breeders will usually only breed from dogs that have been cleared of these conditions by being tested.
+However, responsible breeders will usually only breed from dogs that have been tested and cleared of these conditions.

-Some health issues include hip and elbow dysplasia, Progressive Retinal Atrophy (PRA), and dry eye or Keratoconjunctivitis sicca (KCS).
+Some health issues include hip and elbow dysplasia, Progressive Retinal Atrophy (PRA), and dry eye (Keratoconjunctivitis sicca, KCS).

 Berger Picard